Stunt Pilot (roller coaster): History

 Rocky Mountain Construction (RMC) was originally hired by Kentucky Kingdom amusement park to design and manufacture a single-rail roller coaster in time for the park's 2021 season.
 Permits were filed with the FAA, which were uncovered by the public in June 2020 following a series of intentional leaks by the park on social media.
 As a result of the COVID-19 pandemic, however, Kentucky Kingdom backed out of the project, and its FAA filing was officially withdrawn in December 2020.

-After development stalled at Kentucky Kingdom stalled, Silverwood Theme Park picked up the project, and began teasing a similar attraction through social media on September 3, 2020.
+After development stalled at Kentucky Kingdom, Silverwood Theme Park picked up the project, and began teasing a similar attraction through social media on September 3, 2020.
 The single-rail coaster was unveiled as Stunt Pilot on September 17, 2020, with its aerobatics theme meant to commemorate Silverwood's aviation history and daily air shows that were once on display from 1988 to 1996.
 The park is located on the former Henley Aerodrome airfield.
 Daily air shows ended following a fatal crash during an air show at Fairchild Air Force Base on September 15, 1996.

 Construction of the new ride began in early 2021, with sections of track arrived in February 2021.
 The first piece was installed on March 4, 2021, and the final track piece was placed on May 3, 2021.
 By mid-May, the coaster had performed its first test runs.
 The ride opened on May 29, 2021.